-Reservoir Dogs currently beats Jackie Brown 61–39
+Reservoir Dogs currently dominates Jackie Brown 67–33

 The debut's economy outperforms the adaptation's patience.

-The Verdict
+The Verdict Director's Cut

 Reservoir Dogs operates on constraint so severe it becomes a formal principle — one location, real time, the heist happening offscreen, every revelation delivered through dialogue rather than action.
 That constraint forces Tarantino to build tension from conversation alone, and the result is a debut that proved dialogue could do the work of explosions.
 Jackie Brown has Grier's quiet authority and the Leonard-adaptation patience that most Tarantino fans wish he'd revisited.
 But patience without constraint becomes comfort, and comfort doesn't generate the same engagement as a locked room where someone is bleeding on the floor.
 The debut's desperation outperforms the adaptation's composure.